Please select the category you are interested in learning more about.

 Do transfers participate in orientation?

 All transfer students participate in orientation as a way to welcome them to the Agnes Scott community.
-Orientation takes place the week before classes start and includes time for you to meet with your adviser, get accustomed to the campus, move into your residence hall, register for classes, and set up campus accounts.
+Orientation takes place before classes start and includes time for you to meet with your adviser, get accustomed to the campus, move into your residence hall, register for classes and set up campus accounts.